microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/Remove-MgShareDriveItem.md

 # Remove-MgShareDriveItem

 ## SYNOPSIS
-Delete navigation property driveItem for shares
+Used to access the underlying driveItem

 ## SYNTAX